 block encoding: A one-to-one transformation of sequences of length k of elements of a source alphabet to sequences of length n of elements of a code alphabet, n>k.

+CADU (Channel Access Data Unit): The CSM and randomized codeword following block-encoding if used; or the CSM and randomized Transfer Frame if block coding is not used.
+CADUs are sent to the convolutional encoder (if used), or to the physical layer if convolutional coding is not used.
+See paragraph 9.1.2 for details.

 circulant: In LDPC coding, a square matrix with binary entries, where each row is a one-entry right cyclic shift of the preceding row.

 code rate: The average ratio of the number of binary digits at the input of an encoder to the number of binary digits at its output.